As time goes on this list will grow and change. Below is a list of resources that I recommend for smutlancing writers:

 Eroticon: Whether you’re a sex blogger writing about your personal kinks, a sex toy reviewer who’s looking for a new way to get off, or a sexpert who wants to educate the public, Eroticon in London is a can’t-miss event.
-(Full disclosure: I spoke at the 2018 event.)
+(Full disclosure: I spoke at the 2018 and 2019 events.)

 Books to Read